SashankBharadwaj11/Analysis-of-Patient-Mortality-and-Readmission-using-MIMIC-iii-Dataset/README.md

 These predictive systems have shown success in identifying at-risk patients, but challenges such as data imbalance, missing values, and interpretability of black-box models remain.
 Ensuring model fairness and privacy compliance is also essential in clinical applications.

-3 Analysis
+# 3 Analysis

-3.1 System Requirements
+# 3.1 System Requirements

-3.1.1 Hardware Requirements
+# 3.1.1 Hardware Requirements

-3.1.2 Software Requirements
+# 3.1.2 Software Requirements

-3.2 Analysis
+# 3.2 Analysis

+# 4 Dataset Description

+The dataset used in this project is derived from MIMIC-III v1.4, a publicly available critical care database.
+It consists of multiple tables that provide comprehensive information about patients, their hospital admissions, diagnoses, treatments, and medications.
+The data spans over 40,000 hospital admissions, offering valuable insights into patient care, outcomes, and hospital performance.

+# 4.1 Overview

+The dataset consists of 5 main tables, each providing a specific type of information about patients and their hospital stay.
+These datasets allow for a deep analysis of patient demographics, admission details, medical history (diagnoses and procedures), and treatments (medications).

+The data enables a comprehensive approach to understanding patient outcomes, including mortality, readmission, and the impact of various diagnoses, treatments, and patient characteristics.
+This structured information is essential for building predictive models in healthcare analytics, such as predicting patient outcomes or identifying risk factors for readmission.

+The primary datasets included are:

+## 1. ADMISSIONS.csv

+Description: Contains records related to patient admissions, discharge times, and outcomes.

+Information Included:

+Admission and discharge timestamps.

+Admission types (e.g., emergency, elective).

+Discharge locations and outcomes (e.g., home, hospital transfer, death).

+## 2. PATIENTS.csv

+Description: Provides demographic details of patients.

+Information Included:

+Patient ID, date of birth (DOB), and gender.

+Date of death (DOD) for patients who passed away.

+## 3. DIAGNOSES_ICD.csv

+Description: Contains ICD-9 diagnosis codes assigned to patients during their hospitalization.

+Information Included:

+ICD-9 codes for diagnoses.

+Admission ID linking to the ADMISSIONS.csv dataset.

+## 4. PROCEDURES_ICD.csv

+Description: Lists the ICD-9 procedure codes for procedures performed during the hospital stay.

+Information Included:

+ICD-9 codes for medical procedures.

+Admission ID linking to the ADMISSIONS.csv dataset.

+## 5. PRESCRIPTIONS.csv

+Description: Contains medication prescriptions given to patients during their hospital stay.

+Information Included:

+Medication names, start, and end dates for prescriptions.

+Admission ID and patient ID linking to ADMISSIONS.csv and PATIENTS.csv datasets.

+# 4.2 Data Cleaning and Preprocessing

+## Handling Missing Data

+**DEATHTIME:** Missing for ~53,122 records because many patients did not die during their admission.
+This was expected and not imputed.

+**LANGUAGE:** Missing for a large portion of patients.
+Imputed using a constant value "Unknown".

+**MARITAL_STATUS: **Missing in 10,128 records.
+Filled with "Unknown" or categorized accordingly.

+**RELIGION:** Also had missing values and was imputed similarly using a constant "Unknown".

+**EDREGTIME and EDOUTTIME:** Missing in several records and considered irrelevant for the analysis (related to emergency department registration times).
+These columns were dropped entirely.

+## Imputation Strategy

+Constant Imputation: Used for categorical fields such as LANGUAGE, MARITAL_STATUS, and RELIGION.
+Missing values were replaced with a placeholder like "Unknown" to retain the records without introducing bias.

+## Column Dropping

+Columns with excessive or non-informative missing values (e.g., EDREGTIME, EDOUTTIME) were dropped to reduce noise and maintain model relevance.

+## Overall Workflow

+Identified missing values.

+Determined relevance based on domain knowledge.

+Applied appropriate imputation or dropped columns.

+Ensured cleaned data was consistent, complete, and ready for modeling.

-4 Visualizations
+# 5 Visualizations

-1:
+# 1: Correlation Heatmap
 ![image](https://github.com/user-attachments/assets/8c67f821-7143-496e-b618-9b5e381c1db3)

 Length of Stay (LOS_DAYS): LOS_DAYS demonstrates a moderate positive correlation with both NUM_PROCEDURES and NUM_DIAGNOSES, suggesting that patients undergoing more procedures or diagnosed with more conditions tend to have longer hospital stays.

 Mortality Outcome (HOSPITAL_EXPIRE_FLAG): This variable shows a weak negative correlation with LOS_DAYS (approximately -0.17), indicating that shorter hospital stays are slightly associated with higher mortality rates.

 Multicollinearity Assessment: Most feature correlations are below 0.6, suggesting minimal multicollinearity—a favorable condition for machine learning models, as it reduces the risk of misleading relationships and model instability.

 ![image](https://github.com/user-attachments/assets/c0ae5402-655a-4218-a2a7-af40e00a9713)

 ![image](https://github.com/user-attachments/assets/93c89ec8-8f4f-4a89-a710-0a9fcc2536ac)
 Out of a total of 58,976 patient cases, 12,456 individuals—approximately 21%—were readmitted to the hospital.

 The remaining 46,520 patients (79%) did not experience a subsequent admission.

 This notable readmission rate underscores the need for proactive discharge planning and timely interventions.

 In effect, nearly one in five patients returned post-discharge, emphasizing the critical role of monitoring and mitigating risks at the point of discharge.

 ![image](https://github.com/user-attachments/assets/10c09913-73fe-4320-9706-f20e2360921c)

-Mechanical Ventilation (HAS_VENT): Used in 55.1% of patients who died, mechanical ventilation shows a strong link to fatal outcomes, suggesting it is a key indicator of critical illness.
+**Mechanical Ventilation (HAS_VENT):** Used in 55.1% of patients who died, mechanical ventilation shows a strong link to fatal outcomes, suggesting it is a key indicator of critical illness.

-Sepsis (HAS_SEPSIS): Involved in 23.6% of deaths, sepsis stands out as a major contributing factor, emphasizing the life-threatening nature of severe infections.
+**Sepsis (HAS_SEPSIS):** Involved in 23.6% of deaths, sepsis stands out as a major contributing factor, emphasizing the life-threatening nature of severe infections.

-Diabetes (HAS_DIABETES): Found in 21.3% of deceased cases, diabetes also plays a significant role in mortality risk.
+**Diabetes (HAS_DIABETES):** Found in 21.3% of deceased cases, diabetes also plays a significant role in mortality risk.

 Overall, the data indicates that more than half of the patients who died required ventilation, and nearly a quarter had sepsis—underscoring how serious medical conditions heavily impact hospital mortality.